 Policy Development, Governance and External Relationships

-First Nation governments are on a path towards renewing governance which will transcend the limitations of the Indian Act.
-Strong governance and decision-making are the foundation of effective jurisdictional shift in BC.
-Cabin supports First Nations partners in developing policies, processes and territorial laws which are the foundation of effective Joint-Decision making on the provincial landbase.
+First Nation governments are on a path toward renewing governance which will transcend the limitations of the Indian Act.
+Strong governance and decision-making are the foundation of an effective jurisdictional shift in BC.
+Cabin supports First Nations partners in developing policies, processes and territorial laws which are the foundation of effective Joint-Decision making on the provincial land base.

 - Advise and represent First Nations interests on strategic provincial initiatives (timber supply reviews, tenure decisions and Reconciliation Agreements)

-- Advise & develop robust organizational process that protect First Nations Interest
+- Advise & develop a robust organizational process that protects First Nations Interest

 - Review of Provincial policy changes from a Rights-based perspective